-- 1) Maintain the GOS for antlerless white-tailed deer across the region for 2014-16 to limit population increases - 2) Identify priority areas for future white-tailed deer management to benefit mule deer (e.g., where mule deer are declining, predation is high and alternate prey are thought to be supporting high predator populations, and where stakeholders support white-tailed deer reductions to possibly benefit mule deer) - 3) Develop a regional white-tailed deer management statement to guide management decisions - 4) Consider mule deer objectives during Kootenay-Boundary Elk Management Plan revisions (2015); work with stakeholders to determine whether there are areas where elk populations should be managed to benefit mule deer - 5) Monitor buck harvest as an index of white-tailed deer population trend
+- 1) Maintain the GOS for antlerless white-tailed deer across the region for 2014-16 to limit population increases - 2) Identify priority areas for future white-tailed deer management to benefit mule deer (e.g., where mule deer are declining, predation is high and alternate prey are thought to be supporting high predator populations, and where stakeholders support white-tailed deer reductions to possibly benefit mule deer) - Develop a regional white-tailed deer management statement to guide management decisions - 4) Consider mule deer objectives during Kootenay-Boundary Elk Management Plan discussions (2015).
+Work with stakeholders to determine whether there are areas where elk populations should be managed to benefit mule deer - 5) Monitor buck harvest as an index of white-tailed deer population trend

-- 6) Develop a population model to monitor white-tailed deer trends - 7) Consider white-tailed deer reductions in priority areas for 2016-17 - 8) Monitor the effectiveness of managing alternate prev to benefit mule deer forest cover.
-These successional changes have reduced forage availability across the northern range of the species (Hayden et al. 2008; Peek et al. 2001).
+- Develop regional ungulate management statement to establish management direction for all ungulates - 7) Develop a population model to monitor white-tailed deer trends - 8) Consider white-tailed deer reductions in priority areas for 2016-17 - 9) Monitor the effectiveness of managing alternate prey to benefit mule deer

-3.2.2 Habitat Management
+2.2.2 Habitat Management

 The landscape of the Kootenay-Boundary Region has changed dramatically over the last century.
 Extensive forest loss occurred in the late 1800s and early 1900s due to large fires and land clearing for settlements and agriculture (MFR 2006).
-Since the 1950s, forest succession, changes in timber harvest practices, and aggressive fire suppression has resulted in greater
+Since the 1950s, forest succession, changes in timber harvest practices, and aggressive fire suppression has resulted in greater forest cover.
+These successional changes have reduced forage availability across the northern range of the species (Hayden et al. 2008; Peek et al. 2002).

 Nutritional value of forage is low in the winter and mule deer may be unable to meet energy demands during this period (Parker et al. 1984).
-Improving winter habitat may increase deer survival by reducing predation risk and improving overwinter survival (Bishop et al. 2008).
-However equally important may be the quality of summer and transitional habitat, as this affects mule deer body condition prior to winter.
-Tollefson et al. (2010) found enhanced nutrition in the summer and autumn increased fawn growth and survival rates, and increased pregnancy and twinning rates of does in Washington.
-After experimental predator reductions in Southeast Idaho failed to increase mule deer population growth rates, Hurley et al. (2010) recommended nutrition enhancement over predator reductions to increase mule deer populations.
+Although improvement of winter habitat may improve survival of deer by reducing predation risk and improving overwinter survival, an equally important consideration is the quality of summer and transitional habitat as this will influence the body condition of mule deer prior to winter.
+Research has shown enhanced nutrition in the summer and autumn increased fawn growth and survival rates and increased pregnancy and twinning rates of does in Washington (Tollefson et al. 2010).
+A separate study showed enhanced nutrition during the winter increased survival of mule deer does and fawns (Bishop et al. 2008).
+After experimentally predator reductions in Southeast Idaho failed to increase mule deer population growth rates, Hurley et al. (2010) recommended nutrition enhancement over predator reductions to increase mule deer populations.